sylvainbx/rust-book-fr/FRENCH/src/ch09-01-unrecoverable-errors-with-panic.md

 Sometimes, bad things happen in your code, and there’s nothing you can do about it.
 In these cases, Rust has the `panic!` macro.
 When the `panic!` macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
-This most commonly occurs when a bug of some kind has been detected and it’s not clear to the programmer how to handle the error.
+We’ll commonly invoke a panic when a bug of some kind has been detected and it’s not clear how to handle the problem at the time we’re writing our program.
 -->

 Parfois, des choses se passent mal dans votre code, et vous ne pouvez rien y faire.
 Pour ces cas-là, Rust a la macro `panic!`.
 Quand la macro `panic!` s'exécute, votre programme va afficher un message d'erreur, dérouler et nettoyer la pile, et ensuite fermer le programme.
-Cela se produit fréquemment lorsqu'un bogue a été détecté, et que le développeur n'a pas su comment gérer cette erreur.
+Nous allons souvent faire paniquer le programme lorsqu'un bogue a été détecté, et qu"on ne sait comment gérer cette erreur au moment de l'écriture de notre programme.

 <!--
 > ### Unwinding the Stack or Aborting in Response to a Panic
 >
 > By default, when a panic occurs, the program starts *unwinding*, which
 > means Rust walks back up the stack and cleans up the data from each function
 > it encounters.
-But this walking back and cleanup is a lot of work.
-The
+However, this walking back and cleanup is a lot of work.
+Rust,
-> alternative is to immediately *abort*, which ends the program without
+> therefore, allows you to choose the alternative of immediately *aborting*,
-> cleaning up.
-Memory that the program was using will then need to be cleaned
+> which ends the program without cleaning up.
+Memory that the program was using
-> up by the operating system.
-If in your project you need to make the resulting
+> will then need to be cleaned up by the operating system.
+If in your project
-> binary as small as possible, you can switch from unwinding to aborting upon a
+> you need to make the resulting binary as small as possible, you can switch
-> panic by adding `panic = 'abort'` to the appropriate `[profile]` sections in
+> from unwinding to aborting upon a panic by adding `panic = 'abort'` to the
-> your *Cargo.toml* file.
-For example, if you want to abort on panic in release
+> appropriate `[profile]` sections in your *Cargo.toml* file.
+For example, if
-> mode, add this:
+> you want to abort on panic in release mode, add this:
 >
 > ```toml
 > [profile.release]